prapin/LuaGenericCall/README.md

 -------------------

 For sure, examples will help you to understand the different features.
 The first examples show the usage of various directive formats.
-Let us begin with the simplest one, a {{"Hello World"}} program of course:
+Let us begin with the simplest one, a `"Hello World"` program of course:

 	lua_genpcall(NULL, "print 'Hello World!'", "%O<");